iotaledger/susee-streams-poc/test/README.md

 <img src="swagger-ui-try-it-out.png" alt="Try-it-out Button of the Swagger UI" width="600"/>

-Click on the links provided below to open the endpoint specific swagger-ui form, which allows to edit and execute API requests after you have pressed `Try it out`:
+Click on the links provided below to open the endpoint specific swagger-ui form of a local *Management Console* instance, which allows to edit and execute API requests after you have pressed `Try it out`:

 * List all existing *Nodes* using the